zrmacc/Surrogate-Replication-eQTL/README.md

 # eQTL analyses

 eQTL summary statistics for SNP-transcript pairs with p-values <= 1e-3 are located under `data`.
 In each case the target tissue is the substantia nigra.
-The surrogate tissues include whole blood, skeletal muscle, and cerebellum. `data/data_description.tsv` provides a description of the columns of each `.rds` file.
+The surrogate tissues include whole blood, skeletal muscle, and cerebellum. `data/data_description.tsv` provides a description of the columns in each of the summary statistic files.
+Correlations between the target and surrogate tissue, by transcript, among complete-cases, are provided under `correlations`.